MSc in Business Administration and Data Science

 Qualifying Bachelors Degrees

-Your obligatory courses fulfil the specific entry requirements
+Your obligatory courses fulfil the academic entry requirements

 HA(it.)
-Erhvervsøkonomi – informationsteknologi English to be fulfilled Applicants enrolled in this programme in 2019 or 2020 fulfil the specific entry requirements for admission.
+Erhvervsøkonomi – informationsteknologi English to be fulfilled Applicants enrolled in this programme in 2020 or 2021 fulfil the academic entry requirements for admission.

 HA(mat.)
-Erhvervsøkonomi – matematik English to be fulfilled Applicants enrolled in this programme in 2019 or 2020 fulfil the specific entry requirements for admission.
+Erhvervsøkonomi – matematik English to be fulfilled Applicants enrolled in this programme in 2020 or 2021 fulfil the academic entry requirements for admission.

-BSc in Business Administration and Digital Management English is fulfilled Applicants enrolled in this programme in 2019 or 2020 fulfil the specific entry requirements for admission.
+BSc in Business Administration and Digital Management English is fulfilled Applicants enrolled in this programme in 2020 or 2021 fulfil the academic entry requirements for admission.

 Bachelor degrees from other Danish institutions